-The Research Foundation's computer systems and other technical resources of the Research Foundation are provided by the Research Foundation for the use of the Research Foundation and are to be reviewed, monitored and used in the pursuit of the Research Foundation's business.
+The Research Foundation's computer systems and other technical resources are provided by the Research Foundation for the use of the Research Foundation and are to be reviewed, monitored, and used in the pursuit of Research Foundation business.
 As a result, computer data is readily available to numerous persons.
-If, during the course of employment, an employee performs or transmits work on the Research Foundation's computers or other technical resources, work may be subject to the review of others.
+If, during the course of employment, an employee performs or transmits work on the Research Foundation's computers or other technical resources, the work may be subject to the review of others.